Kaosc/Instagram-tool/README.md

 # Instagram Tool

-Console based tool with useful features that can be used for Instagram.
+### Console based tool with useful features that can be used for Instagram.

 ![console look](./assets/preview.png)

+#### ⚠️ Currently, Instagram does not load the user list as a whole, making it impossible to retrieve the user by scrolling down.
+As a result, the following features may not work as expected.

+- Get Your Follower List
+- Follower Farm
+- unFollow Farm

 # Installing Dependencies